PGryllos/word_similarity/README.md

 ```
 have you ever wondered how hard can this mechanism be?
 Simple or not, it seems quite fancy so I though I should give it a try.

+#### note
+To be clear, this not a suggested approach that aims to outperform any well-established technique or anything like that.
+I didn't use any IR literature or any well known Distance for such problems (like the Levenshtein distance that git uses for that).
+My aim was to mess around with simple classification techniques intuitively (or non-intuitively) and test how well such a predictor can perform with minimum effort.

 #### problem
 So, let's say you have an application that relies on a command-line interaction with the user and you want to provide